ssddcodes/ssddrtdb/README.md

-# SSDD Realtime Database
+# SSDD Realtime Database (ZotDB)

-This is SSDD's Realtime database.
-Which provides you realtime Database service on your own VPS/pc.
+ZotDB provides you realtime Database service on your own VPS/pc.

 |   - | -                                           |
 |----:|:--------------------------------------------|